terryli710/Obsidian-TaskCard/README.md

 ## Features

 - **Intuitive and easy-to-use**: the plugin doesn't deviate you from <u>*normal markdown task workflow*</u>.
 You can create, modify, delete your tasks very similarly when you are using pure markdown in Obsidian.
-Just by adding a tag (indicator tag in the settings) you can turn your tasks into a task card, which supports two display modes and that allows you to see and edit all attributes of a task, such as the project, due date, and description.
+Just by adding a tag (indicator tag in the settings) you can turn your tasks into a task card, which supports two display modes and that allows you to see and edit all attributes of a task, such as the project, schedule date, and description.

 - **Two Display Modes**: Choose between two display modes for your tasks.
     - **Preview Mode**: Designed for quick browsing, this mode displays tasks at the same height as a normal markdown task, showing only the most essential information.
-    - **Detailed Mode**: This mode provides a comprehensive task card that allows you to see and edit all attributes of a task, such as the project, due date, and description.
+    - **Detailed Mode**: This mode provides a comprehensive task card that allows you to see and edit all attributes of a task, such as the project, schedule date, and description.

-- **Due Date**: Add a due date to your tasks to indicate when the task is due.
+- **Schedule Date**: Add a schedule date to your tasks to indicate when the task is schedule.

 - **Tags and Projects**: Easily categorize your tasks with tags and associate them with specific projects.